Data-Efficient Inference of Neural Fluid Fields via SciML Foundation Model: Introduction

-In this work, we provide affirmative answers (Figure~\ref{fig:future_prediction_frames_th25}), and demonstrate that pretrained SciML foundation models can enhance data efficiency in inferring neural fluid fields from sparse videos (estimating fluid density and velocity from videos).
-Our core idea is to utilize the multiphysics domain knowledge encoded in our SciML foundation model, and leverage its strong forecasting and meaningful representations to ``distill'' this prior into neural fluid fields.
-We demonstrate both improved quantitative metrics and the high-quality visual appearance of our method on real-world flow captures with significantly reduced training input views.
-We summarize our contributions below: \begin{enumerate}[leftmargin=*] \item Given extremely sparse initial views from short videos of flows, we utilize our foundation model to forecast future steps (temporal frames)\footnote{In this work, we use ``frame'' and ``view'' interchangeably, since our 2D views are all video frames.}, which leads to a collaborative training strategy for neural fluid fields with more augmented fluid views (Section~\ref{sec:cotraining} and Figure~\ref{fig:collaborative_training}). \item To improve generalization, we introduce meaningful representations of flows extracted by our foundation model into neural fluid fields, by carefully aligning the representation with camera rays used to infer the fluid field (Section~\ref{sec:feature_aggregation} and Figure~\ref{fig:feature_aggregation}). \item We provide comprehensive experiments and ablation studies (Section~\ref{sec:exp}), and demonstrate that our method not only unlocks extreme data efficiency, but also achieves both improved reconstruction error and visual quality for fluids in the real world. \end{enumerate}
+In this work, we provide affirmative answers (Figure~\ref{fig:future_prediction_frames_th25}), and demonstrate that pretrained SciML foundation models can enhance data efficiency in inferring neural fluid fields from sparse videos.
+We establish the foundation for incorporating pretrained physics knowledge as a prior for real-world fluid reconstruction.
+Our core idea is to leverage the strong forecasting and meaningful representations of SciML foundation model, and ``distill'' this prior into neural fluid fields.
+We demonstrate both improved quantitative metrics and the high-quality visual appearance of our method on real-world flow captures with significantly reduced training input frames.
+Specifically: \begin{enumerate}[leftmargin=*] \item Given extremely sparse initial frames from short videos of flows, our foundation model forecasts future steps (temporal frames) and enables a collaborative training strategy for neural fluid fields with more augmented fluid frames (Section~\ref{sec:cotraining} and Figure~\ref{fig:collaborative_training}). \item To improve generalization, we introduce meaningful representations of flows into neural fluid fields.
+These representations are extracted by our foundation model and carefully aligned with the camera rays used in the fluid field (Section~\ref{sec:feature_aggregation} and Figure~\ref{fig:feature_aggregation}). \item We provide comprehensive experiments and ablation studies (Section~\ref{sec:exp}).
+Our method not only unlocks extreme data efficiency (25$\sim$50\% reduction in the number of training frames), but also achieves both improved reconstruction error and visual quality (10$\sim$36\% improved peak signal-to-noise ratio in future prediction). \end{enumerate}